goheesheng/gdg_finforge_2025/README.md

 # Insurance Claim Assistant Bot

 A smart Telegram bot that helps users understand and file insurance claims.
+#### ** We pivoted from leveraging AI to onboard beginner users on crypto products, we destoryed the old branch main. this is the pivoted idea.
 ## Features

 1. **Policy Upload & AI Understanding**